 - Supports participation in eligible APMs by providing annual payment increases of 0.75 percent to those participating in a qualifying APM in 2026 and beyond, and 0.25 annual payment increases to all other clinicians.

-- Reauthorizes funding for CHIP for two years through FY 2017.
+- Reauthorizes funding for the Children’s Health Insurance Program (CHIP) for two years through fiscal year 2017.

 - Prohibits implementation of 2015 Medicare Physician Fee Schedule provisions requiring the transition of all 10-day and 90-day global surgical packages to 0-day global periods.